chromaui/chromatic-docs/src/content/snapshot/branching-and-baselines.md

 As Chromatic picks the latest accepted changes, that can often mean it picks your baselines instead of incoming baselines.
 This results in you having to re-accept the changes the other person made which you might not have the context on.

-While Chromatic's default of choosing latest accepted baseline is OK for most teams, you may want to change the behavior for your team.
-If you prefer that Chromatic always prefer’s the “incoming” baselines to avoid this change, please [email](mailto:support@chromatic.com) support and request the `preferMergedBaselines` feature be enabled for your account.
+While Chromatic's default of choosing latest accepted baseline works for most teams, you may want to change the behavior for your team.
+If you want Chromatic to always prefer the “incoming” baselines to avoid re-accepting changes, please [email](mailto:support@chromatic.com) support and request the `preferMergedBaselines` feature be enabled for your account.

 </details>